nup002/Mathboard/readme.md

 [Documentation and instructions](https://mathboard.readthedocs.io/en/latest)

-**This is the repository for the Mathboard V1**.
-It is not fully finalized yet, and is being beta tested.
-The design files may therefore change without notice.
-However, the assembly instructions are not likely to change, and you can build your own Mathboard if you wish.
+**This is the repository for the Mathboard beta version**.
+Its design is finalized, and you can build your own Mathboard if you wish.
 Join the [Mathboard Discord](https://discord.gg/dgD6cMCUhD) if you want to chat!

 The Mathboard is a macropad to make it easier to write equations on a computer.
 It is intended for engineers,